-Nicole Gillespie is a CAFOD Step into the Gap volunteer who has recently returned from an overseas visit to Uganda.
-Here, she reflects on what no one beyond reach means to her.
+Nicole Gillespie is a Step into the Gap volunteer who has recently returned from a visit to Uganda.
+To mark Volunteers’ Week, she reflects on what CAFOD’s No One Beyond Reach commitment means to her.

 CAFOD’s renewed commitment

-On first glance, ‘No one Beyond Reach’ may just seem like a three-word slogan to us.
+At first glance, ‘no one beyond reach’ may just seem like a three-word slogan to us.
 But having experienced meeting with rural communities in Uganda it became apparent just how much meaning is in the phrase.

 It was while sat in a vehicle in Uganda that the challenges charities face in reaching those in need first occurred to me.
 We travelled down a dirt track path for 40 minutes, on a road that had yet to be built.
 It seemed as if we were heading into the middle of nowhere, but eventually a small community appeared in our sightline.